TeamNCMC/features-from-dlc/README.md

 The attempt to make this modular is the idea that the principle is always the same : load files, compute features, average across animals and conditions and plot the result.
 What actually differs from experiment to experiment and people to people is _how_ to compute the required features and the experimental conditions, such as the pixel size in the videos, the framerate and the timings of the stimulation.
 So all the later are defined in a separate configuration file that is experiment- and people-specific and plugged into the main script.

 ### How-to
-#### Install
+#### Getting started
-Follow steps 1-5 in the [Using notebook](#using-notebooks) section.
+Follow steps 1-5 in the [Quick start](#quick-start) section.
 Then, the idea is to edit the script and configuration files before running it your data.
 In principle you can do that with any text editor, but it is recommended to use an IDE for ease of use.
 You can use any of your liking, below is explained how to use Visual Studio Code.

 ##### Visual Studio Code
 It's easier to use as conda is nicely integrated and it is made easy to switch between environments.